tevelee/Funky/Documentation/nil-tolerant collections.md

 NSLog(@"Item: %@", array[1]);
 ```

-Under the hood it transforms nil values to `[NSNull null]` objects, and transforms them back to nil values when accessing using `objectAtIndex:`.
-Works of course for adding, insertion, replacing, retrieval.
-Every use-case is covered properly.
+This latter example under the hood transforms nil values to `[NSNull null]` objects, and transforms them back to nil values when accessing using `objectAtIndex:`.
+Works of course for addition, insertion, replacement and retrieval.
+Every use-case is covered properly, tests are providing coverage in all relevant areas.
-You can even copy, mutableCopy them, encode with coder or transform back to original array instances.
+You can even copy or mutableCopy them, encode with coder or even transform back to original collection instances.

+See the [nil-storing collections](https://tevelee.github.io/Funky/nil-storing-collections.html) page for more information on the nil-storing counterpart.